JohannesWiesner/tcy/README.md

 - `comment` (optional comments if something is buggy or if you want to tell other users some useful information)
 - `language` (Python, R, Julia)
 - `bug_flag` (can be 'linux' or 'windows')

-Whenever you find a new package that you find interesting and/or have to install for your project, you can open an Issue in this repository or even better, fork this repo, add your package to the .tsv file and send a pull request!

 ## How to generate a custom environment.yml file
 With a python installation on their machines, users can run the  `tcy.py` script in the console: